This breakfast quesadilla recipe is a sponsored post with Egg Farmers of Canada. #WorldEggDay

 I love that these farmers take pride in producing the highest quality eggs for families to enjoy.
 In Canada, there’s eggs produced in every province by more than 1,000 farm families.
 How cool is that?

-If you follow my blog (or Instagram) you know how much I love to support local whenever I can.
-For obvious reasons, it supports local families, who work and live right here.
+I love to support local whenever I can.
+For obvious reasons, it supports local families who work and live right here.

 Other than that, they are so fresh.
 Typically, eggs go from the farm to grocery store in less than a week.
 That means they’re not only fresh, there’s less environmental impact.
 Plus, living in Newfoundland (an island) most of our food is shipped from elsewhere so having food produced in my own home province makes me happy.
 I’m all about that life.